endfront/LayJS/doc/spec.markdown

 ### LSON.$interface

   If set to true, the level will not render.
-  (Primary usage for such a level exists during inheritance)
+  (Primary usage for such a level exists soley for inheritance)

 ### data